animatedb/oovaide/README.md

 ## Goals

--
+- A platform that maximizes programmer productivity.

 ## Features

-- All drawings are generated automatically by using CLang to parse the code.
+- An analysis system that finds all source code and uses CLang to generate dependencies between files and components.
+- The analysis system uses CLang to parse the object relationships and automatically generates diagrams as the programmer can navigate between the relationships.
   Diagrams can be edited in Oovcde, then saved as SVG and edited using tools such as Inkscape.
+- A multithreaded build system.

 ## Download